alexpdp7/titan-pocket-knowledge-base/README.md

   * Different fn remapping in different apps (e.g. tab and ctrl only on Termux)
   * https://www.reddit.com/r/unihertztitanpocket/comments/q44rb6/another_more_use_for_your_keyboard_add_shortcuts/
 * Research a better launcher
-  * Ideas
-    * Find a better way to organize apps on home screen.
-      I dump apps I rarely open in two folders (personal and work), but it does not work great.
   * Candidates
     * Microsoft
     * https://play.google.com/store/apps/details?id=ohi.andre.consolelauncher